oblakstudio/serbian-addons-for-woocommerce/.wordpress-org/readme.txt

 *WooCommerce logo used with permission*

+### Payment Slip Gateway

+Payment Slip Gateway is a payment gateway that allows you to generate a standardized payment instruction for your customers.

+**FEATURES:**
+* Fully customizable, and can be used to generate payment instructions for any bank in Serbia.
+* Standardized with latest WooCommerce features, so it can be used with any WooCommerce theme.
+* Compatible with multi-currency plugins, so it will work only for Serbian dinar.
+* Customizable payment reference - with optional model 97 support
+* Bank account number validation
+* Customizable payment slip template
+* NBS IPS QR Code display
+* Payment instructions on the checkout thank you page
+* Payment instructions in order confirmation e-mail
+* Payment instructions in order details page
+* Customizable QR code logo
+* Color customization for the QR code

 == Installation ==

 1. Upload serbian-addons-for-woocommerce.zip to plugins via WordPress admin panel, or upload unzipped folder to your plugins folder